-Mira was speaking at the 2017 Beyond Budgeting Conference in London.
-Click here to view more videos, PowerPoint and blogs from the event.
+Mira was speaking at the 2017 Beyond Budgeting Conference in London, co-hosted by the Beyond Budgeting Institute and Happy Ltd. Click here to view more videos, PowerPoint and blogs from the event.

 Mira Gvozdenovic has extensive experience within business finance and performance management.
 She is one of the key persons behind the successful implementation of the beyond budgeting inspired performance model in Coloplast, a Danish med-tech company specialised within intimate health care.
 Coloplast has since tripled its profitability, become a global player and created a base for sustainable high performance and growth.
 Mira recently joined LEO-Pharma; a Danish pharmaceutical company specialised within skin care, where she has participated in the re-design of the performance model, which is now under implementation.

 You can connect with her on LinkedIn here.